dextromethorphan/guaifenesin/phenylephrine (generic name)

 Top Learning Centers(Recursos en Español)

-What is this medicine?DEXTROMETHORPHAN, GUAIFENESIN, and PHENYLEPHRINE (dex troe meth OR fan, gwye FEN e sin, fen il EF rin) is a combination of a cough suppressant, an expectorant, and a decongestant.
+What is this medicine?DEXTROMETHORPHAN; GUAIFENESIN; PHENYLEPHRINE (dex troe meth OR fan; gwye FEN e sin; fen il EF rin) is a combination of a cough suppressant, an expectorant, and a decongestant.
 It is used to treat cough and congestion.
 This medicine will not treat an infection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Take with food or milk.
-Do not crush or chew this medicine.
+Use a specially marked spoon or container to measure your dose.
+Household spoons are not accurate.
 Take your medicine at regular intervals.
 Do not take it more often than directed.